ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 While limited, it can run docker containers within itself with a docker-in-docker solution.
 Meaning it can still be useful in other ways while passing the docker socket to the udocker instance of that [D-in-D] solution to the limitations of udocker.

 Sadly, I may have made it every OS compatible......
 Forunately, this is open source code.
 So, "yay, it can run everywhere including a cell-phone".
 Unfortunately, that was found on a very high up on a steep gradient.
+So it is a very (vuuury) hard thing to build.